-Notice that, for each cluster, we remove the contribution of gas included in galaxies which are located in filaments, to separately investigate the impact of galaxies and filaments on the soft X--ray excess.
+For each cluster, we removed the contribution of gas that was included in galaxies that were located in filaments to investigate the effect of galaxies and filaments on the soft X--ray excess separately.